Which tool to choose for API docs — my recommendations

-I described a smattering of tools in static site generators, hosting and deployment options, and headless CMS options.
+I described a smattering of tools in static site generators, hosting and deployment options, and hybrid solutions.
 Which solution should you choose?
 It’s a complicated decision that will invariably involve tradeoffs.
-The decision depends on your skillset, product, environment, and requirements.
+The decision depends on your skill set, product, environment, and requirements.
 But here’s my general recommendation.
 First, identify what authoring requirements you have.
 Then decide on a static site generator, and then consider a hosting and deployment platform.